NilPointer-Software/bdfd-wiki/src/premium/customImage.md

 ```
 $customImage[Custom image tag]
 ```

 ## Parameters
-- `custom image tag`: The tag that you set the custom image to, previously.
+- `custom image tag`: The image tag you set in the app while uploading the image.

 ## Example
 ```
 $nomention